Mike Slinn

 We can now write the proper incantation to run rsync to copy from /media/mslinn/data1/ to /media/mslinn/data/.

-Note that sudo is used to ensure that all files and directories are copied, without problems from insufficient permissions.
+Note that sudo is used to ensure that all files and directories are copied, without permissions issues.

 Shell